setavenger/SatoshiGuard/README.md

 ## Testflight

-The app is currently in testflight available [here](https://testflight.apple.com/join/dq0ciBGx).
+The app is currently available for download in testflight [here](https://testflight.apple.com/join/dq0ciBGx).
 I'm happy about any feedback and improvement ideas.

 ## Getting Started